traderabba/Spot-Volume-Crypto-Tracker/README.md

 # Contribute

-This is open-source, you can contribute too.
+This is open-source; you can contribute too.

-Let's join hands.

 Regards,

-Abba Abdullahi Garba (Trader Abba).
+Trader Abba.